Overview

 To cope with the lack of short range vision they have a group of sensitive feathers, called crines, around their beak.
 These sensitive feathers are used to locate dead prey.

-Owls have very sensitive hearing, used to locate prey either hidden under snow or other coverings, or to hunt in the dark.
+Owls have very sensitive hearing, used to locate prey that might be hidden under snow or other coverings, or to hunt in the dark.
 Owl’s ears are holes hidden beneath the feathers, one further up than the other, allowing the owl to pinpoint the location of a sound.
-This ability lets them build a sort of sound map and locate prey, often in complete darkness, by sound alone.
-The feathers of an owl’s face help with this hearing, by forming a facial disk, a disk of feathers used like a satellite dish to help point any sound towards these ears.
+This ability lets them build a sort of sound map and locate prey, often in complete darkness.
+The feathers of an owl’s face help with this hearing, by forming a facial disk, a disk of feathers is used like a satellite dish to help direct sound towards their ears.

 African spotted owls are nocturnal, meaning they are most active at night.
 They will usually hunt from an open branch or perch, using a fast powerful flight to swoop down on prey, and are capable of taking bats, birds, and insects in flight.
 They will often pursue prey on foot as well after swooping down on them.
 They will often search rock crevices and nest sites for roosting birds and young birds in nests.
 The strong feet and talons are used to kill the prey, although occasionally the beak can be used to crush the head of smaller prey.
 Depending on the size of the prey item they will swallow it whole, or if larger tear it apart with the beak.
 Owls produce a pellet, a small package of all the parts of their food they cannot digest, such as the bones and fur or feathers.